Ibrokhim7755/Classification_projects/Lentils_classifying/readme.md

 # CustomDataset!
-Custom Dataset is used to pull all the dataset to make it easier.
+Custom Dataset is used to pull all the dataset to make it easier!

 Dataset has Three classes:
 **Split.**